DigonIO/scheduler/doc/pages/examples/quick_start.rst

 Quick Start
 ===========

-To get started with the basic functions and :class:`~scheduler.job.Job` types of the scheduler module, create a :class:`~scheduler.core.Scheduler` instance and the functions `foo` and `bar` to schedule:
+To get started with the basic functions and |Job| types of the scheduler module, create a |Scheduler| instance and the functions `foo` and `bar` to schedule:

 .. code-block:: pycon